-Note This will only clear the MW coefs in the existing nodes, it will not change the grid of the function.
+Note: This will only clear the MW coefs in the existing nodes, it will not change the grid of the function.
 Use FunctionTree::clear() to remove all grid refinement as well.

-• [inout] out: Output function to be cleared
+Parameters out - [inout] Output function to be cleared

 '''

 void mrcpp::FunctionTree::clear()

 '''